Archive information - our approach to awarding for 2020-21

 - previous claims and eCertificates that you can view and download in the certification area.

 You can find further information on using the Portal in the Portal User Guide.

 It was agreed that T Level students could be awarded through a Teacher Assessed Grade (TAG) for the whole component in 2020-21, meaning students could receive an overall core grade in August 2021 that accounts for the core employer-set project and core knowledge exams.
 It also allowed students to focus on the occupational specialism and industry placement in the second year.
-You can find more details on our QualHub page here, through viewing our webinar here or by looking at our T Level QA policy here.
+You can find more details on our Qualhub page, through viewing our webinar or by looking at our T Level QA policy T Level QA policy.

 Early Years Educator / Early Years Practitioner qualifications – knowledge only options

 To enable progression for learners who were unable to access a work placement due to the Covid-19 restrictions during 2020-21, we worked together with Ofqual, Department for Education (DfE), Education and Skills Funding Agency (ESFA) and UCAS to agree how learners could progress through a knowledge-only version of Early Years Educator or Early Years Practitioner qualifications.
 Read more.

 You can view our webinars relating to the 2020-21 session below:

 - Preparing for your V Cert EQA review – watch now